 As a sidenote: Certain supplements can help us limit damaging electron leaks and sustain the mitochondrian health.
 I am taking the vitamin B complex, Coenzym Q10, PQQ and Magnesium.

 Missing sleep is a serious thing.
 It eradicates effects of so many things that we loose sleep over.
-Not only do we feel groggy in the morning and feel a reduced willpower, but we also eat more, eat worse and gain weight.
+Not only do we feel groggy in the morning and feel a reduced willpower, but we also eat more, eat worse, gain weight and might even die younger.

 Several studies show that sleep loss reduces insulin sensitivity, disposition index (the relationship between insulin sensitivity and insulin secretion and marker of diabetes risk) and increases fat tissue.